A Casimir operator for a Calogero $W$ algebra: A Casimir operator

 With these coefficient values, the degree-6 polynomial (in $B'_{k,\ell}$) given in~\eqref{ansatzquant} together with \eqref{T66} and~\eqref{T44} commutes with all generators of~$W'_3$ and is thus a first Casimir operator of that algebra.
 Combining the previous formul\ae\ and abbreviating $g(g{-}1)=\lambda$, in a single expression it reads

 In addition, it provides a Casimir operator for the bigger algebra~$W_3$ (including the center-of-mass operators) upon inserting~\eqref{Bprime} and again Weyl reordering.
-In the differential-operator realization of the $W_3$ algebra, putting $p_i\mapsto \sfrac{\hbar}{\im}\partial_i$, our Casimir operator takes the following value,
+This form was obtained using {\tt Mathematica} and is displayed in the Appendix below.
+On the Calogero wave functions, the operators~$B_{k,\ell}$ are realized by partial differential operators.
+In this differential-operator realization of the $W_3$ algebra, putting $p_i\mapsto \sfrac{\hbar}{\im}\partial_i$, our Casimir operator is proportional to the identity, taking the following value,